The Past, Present, and Future of Electronic Dog Fences & Pet Containment

 Today’s Pet Fencing Industry

-Well into its third decade, the dog fence industry has become mature.
+Well into its fourth decade, the dog fence industry has become mature.
 Now companies compete for market share by providing greater value, more advanced technologies, and by offering both DIY and professional products to serve customers at every economic level.
 So far, the clear beneficiaries of these conditions seem to be Radio Systems, with its huge worldwide retail DIY-based business and Invisible Fence professional brand, and the smaller Perimeter Technologies, with the technology edge of the professional Pet Stop brand and the growing popularity of the DIY Perimeter brand.

 Companies who sell cheaply made and low quality DIY pet fences now abound, easily found all over the internet.
 The manufacturers who also make professional products seem to make the best DIY products, as some of the technology appears to be shared.
 Professional dealer networks still provide the best products and offer training and other distinct advantages.